 - 办法 way, means, measure, approach. bàn fǎ

 Our radical for the day is a very common one.
 It’s the roof radical 宝盖头.
 And we see it in the character for house or family 家.
-So, let’s take a look at this character … All right.
-So that’s the character 家.
+So, let’s take a look at this character… All right.
+So that’s our character 家.
 Now make sense that house or family would have a roof radical, doesn’t it.

 OK, so our radical is the 宝盖头 that’s the roof radical.
 And this component down here actually, is a character and it’s also a radical.
 It’s the literary*5 term for pig.
 Although these days people who use it very much are when they aren’t for the pigs, pigs are now called 猪.
 But in any case, we’ve got a pig under a roof.
 Now historically, domesticated pigs were free to come in and out of many part of a farmer’s house.
 So the composition of this character gives it a lot of its meaning.